xtreemfs/xtreemfs-docker/README.md

 Service configuration files are expected to be mapped into /xtreemfs_data.
 The config files have to be named dirconfig.properties, mrcconfig.properties, and osdconfig.properties.
 Example configuration files for each service are provided in the config-examples directory.
-A new service can be startet for instance by running
+A new service can be started for instance by running

 ```
-docker run -v /xtreemfs_data:/xtreemfs_data -p 32640:32640 -t -d sorenroug/xtreemfs-common:latest osd
+docker run -v /xtreemfs_data:/xtreemfs_data -p 32640:32640 -t -d \
+    sorenroug/xtreemfs-common:latest osd
 ```

 while the config is stored in /xtreemfs_data/osdconfig.properties on the host.
 Network